rebshannon/ME700-ASSGMNT1/README.md

 ### Example 5: Kinematic Equation

+The motion of an opject travelling with a specified initial velocity and constant acceleration can be described by the following equation.
 $$\Delta x = v_i t+\frac{1}{2}at^2$$

 where $\Delta x$, $v_i$, $t$, and $a$ are the distance travelled, initial velocity, time, and acceleration, respectively.
 If a car starts from rest and moves with a constant acceleration of $3 m/s^2$, how long does it take the car to travel $1000 m$?